 Will Bartle.
-Will is currently Compliance and Regulations Manager at Exis Technologies and a member of the Technical Panel of the International Cargo Handling Coordination Association (ICHCA).
-He has been with Exis for 20 years, working primarily in a compliance role ensuring that 'Hazcheck' products and Exis e-learning courses are maintained in line with latest dangerous goods regulations.
+Will is currently Compliance and Regulations Manager at NCB Hazcheck (formerly Exis Technologies) and a member of the Technical Panel of the International Cargo Handling Coordination Association (ICHCA).
+He has been with NCB Hazcheck for 20 years, working primarily in a compliance role ensuring that 'Hazcheck' products and e-learning courses are maintained in line with latest dangerous goods regulations.
 Prior to that he worked in industry with a major shipping line, managing their dangerous goods team and environmental projects.